 This is the official podcast of Southwestern College, located in Chula Vista, CA. The podcast is a production of The Philosophy and Humanities Department.
-Discussion topics are broad and might include local or national news, current issues in philosophy and cognitive science, popular culture, and more.
-Music is written and produced by Luke Cuddy.
+Central topics of discussion are popular culture and philosophy, ethics, and metaphysics (with a focus on consciousness and theology).
+However, we sometimes touch on local or national news as well as general issues in the discipline of philosophy.
+Music is written and/or produced by Luke Cuddy.
+The official podcast logo was designed by Jason Vandusen.

 In this episode, my friend and colleague Peter Bolland and I discuss nondualism.
 To get at nondualism, we first discuss the more familiar view of the Western world: dualism.
 Nondualism is central to many Buddhist philosophies as well as to the Indian philosophy Advaita Vedanta, in which both experience and intellectual understanding of the self are emphasized.
 Why do we feel that we are separate, dualistic beings/selves?
 There are many reasons, we note, but a common method for shattering this illusion is meditation.
 After discussing some of the benefits of meditation, we touch on the difference between the true and false selves.
 Peter also reminds us of Shankara, an important founding figure in nondual Indian philosophy.